This is our list of the best golf courses in California in 2021.

 2. Wilson Golf Course

-This Los Angeles course has wide fairways surrounded by trees.
+This Los Angeles golf club has wide fairways surrounded by trees.
 It consists of 18 holes and is 6,947 yards long.

 The Wilson Golf Course is open for play all year round.